vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/feature.md

 The theme adds blog feature using [`vuepress-plugin-blog2`][blog2], and the feature is **disabled** by default.

-To enable blog plugin and use default options, you can set `themeConfig.plugins.blog` to `true`.
+To enable blog plugin and use default options, you can set `plugins.blog` to `true` in theme options.

 ::: warning